creatis-myriad/creatis-myriad.github.io/collections/_tutorials/2022-05-31-jean-zay-ultimate-guide.md

 ssh <jean-zay-username>@jean-zay.idris.fr # Replace <jean-zay-username> by your Jean Zay username, e.g. ubz52ne@jean-zay.idris.fr
 ```

-After typing those commands, you will be asked to type your password.
-Remember the password that you've received by email and the 8 characters that you've filled in during the [creation of your IDRIS account](idris-account)?
-Yes, your login password is the combination of these two. 😂 Don't be worried, you will get to change your password right after this.
+After entering these commands, you will be asked to enter your password.
+Do you remember the password you've received by email and the 8 characters you entered during your [supercalculator account request](#idris-account)?
+Yes, your login password is the combination of these two. 😂 Don't worry, you will be able to change your password immediately.

-Once you've typed the first login password and changed the password, you should see something like this:
+Once you've entered the first login password and changed the password, you should see something like this:

 ```
 Last login: Wed Jun  1 06:34:27 2022 from 195.220.108.5